 This elegant sauce showcases the earthy flavor of dried porcini muchrooms in the simplest manner possible.
-The reconstituted mushrooms and thier soaking liuid are cooked down into a sauce that concentrates their flavor.
+The reconstituted mushrooms and their soaking liquid are cooked down into a sauce that concentrates their flavor.
 A small amount of cream is swirled in at the last minute to enrich the earthy mushrooms.
-A generous dusting of Parmesan adds a nutty flavor.
+A generous dusting of Parmesan in this creamy porcini mushroom pasta recipe adds a nutty flavor.

 Recipe from Pasta E Verdura by Jack Bishop

 (HarperCollinsPublishers; April 10, 1996)

 1. Bring 4 quarts of salted water to boil in a large pot for cooking the pasta.

 2. Place the porcini mushrooms in a small bowl and cover them with 2 cups of hot water.
 Soak for 20 minutes.
 Carefully lift the mushrooms from the liquid and pick through them to remove any foreign debris.
 Chop the mushrooms, Strain the soaking liquid through a colander lined with paper towels.
 Reserve the porcini mushrooms and the strained soaking liquid separately.